Davey-M/weekend-redux-feedback-loop/README.md

 2. Follow the instructions in the `data.sql` file to set up your database.
 You will need [`postgresql`](https://www.postgresql.org/) installed on your machine to do this.
 We recommend using Postico to run your queries
 3. Clone this repository to your local machine
 4. Run `npm install` in your terminal
+5. Run `npm run build` in your terminal
-5. run `npm run server` in your terminal
+6. run `npm run server` in your terminal
-6. navigate to `localhost:5000` in your browser
+7. navigate to `localhost:5000` in your browser

 ## Technology